VaultaFoundation/docs/native/06_guides/02_create-an-nft.md

 If we look at the [ERC721 standard](https://eips.ethereum.org/EIPS/eip-721), we can see that there are a few actions that we need to implement.
-Overall the standard is quite simple, but some concepts are not necessarily EOS-native.
-For instance, there is no concept of `approvals` on EOS since you can send tokens directly to another account (via `on_notify` events), unlike Ethereum.
+Overall the standard is quite simple, but some concepts are not necessarily Vaulta-native.
+For instance, there is no concept of `approvals` on Vaulta since you can send tokens directly to another account (via `on_notify` events), unlike Ethereum.

 For the sake of keeping the standard as close to the original as possible, we will implement those non-native concepts in this tutorial.